umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/adding-configuration-to-a-property-editor.md

 {% endcode %}

-Above we added three configuration fields.
-Each entry of the `properties` collection represents a Configuration field.
-Each has the information needed for a field.
+In the section above, we added three configuration fields.
+Each entry in the `properties` collection represents a Configuration field.
+It contains the necessary information for that field.

-* The field with the label "`Disabled`" uses the Toggle Property Editor UI.
-This will allow us to turn the suggestion button on/off and will provide the user with a toggle button.
+* The field labeled "`Disabled`" uses the Toggle Property Editor UI.
+This enables to switch the suggestion button on or off and provides the user with a toggle button.
-* The field with the label "`Placeholder text`" uses the TextBox Property Editor UI.
-This will allow the user to write a text.
+* The field labeled "`Placeholder text`" uses the TextBox Property Editor UI, allowing the user to write a text.
-* The field with the label "`Max characters allowed`" uses the Integer Property Editor UI.
-This will allow the user to enter a numeric value.
+* The field labeled "`Max characters allowed`" uses the Integer Property Editor UI, enabling the user to enter a numeric value.

 {% hint style="info" %}
 The Property Editor UI needs to be declared as it declares what User Interface should be used for this field.